sejal-176/CodeForCure_ArchiTech.md/Template.md

 ## 📝 Description

-ArchiTEch is an intelligent floor plan generation app that creates optimized residential layouts using minimal inputs such as plot size and configuration (1BHK, 2BHK, 3BHK).
-It applies Operations Research and constraint-based logic to efficiently utilize space and bridge the gap between user requirements and practical architectural design.
+ArchiTEch is an intelligent floor-plan generation application that creates Vastu-compliant layouts using minimal inputs such as plot size and house type (1BHK, 2BHK, or 3BHK).
+It uses Operations Research and constraint-based logic to optimize space and bridge the gap between user needs and practical architectural design.

 ## 🔗 Links